 The Aquion Sodium-ion (salt water) battery system is possibly the only battery which has been designed with sustainability in mind.
 With a unique non-toxic chemistry they are the first battery manufacturer to have met all the stringent criteria to obtain cradle-to-cradle certification for sustainability.
 Also since Aquion batteries are manufactured using abundant materials they are not be likely to suffer any material shortages due to high demand.

-Since most large lithium batteries are still in use there is no real focus on recycling until the batteries reach their end of life.
-The recycling difficulties will lie in the complex lithium chemistries being manufactured of which there are several variations.
+Since most large lithium batteries are still in use there is no real push on recycling until the batteries reach their end of life over the next 5-10 years.
+The recycling difficulties lie in the complex lithium chemistries being manufactured of which there are several variations.
 Some cells are in powder form, others coated onto metal foil, all of which must be separated.
-At present the safest Lithium combination is lithium iron phosphate (LiFePO4 or LFP for short) which is also one of the lithium batteries which can currently be recycled.
+At present the safest Lithium combination is lithium iron phosphate (LiFePO4 or LFP for short) which is one of the lithium batteries which can be more easily recycled.
 Lithium cells are also much smaller and often incorporate electronic management systems and thermal sensors which will also need to be disassembled.
-Then there is the finite supply of raw materials such as Lithium, although this will lead to greater incentives to develop more ways to recycle older batteries as the raw material cost will no doubt rise as the demand increases.
+There is still abundant quantities of lithium minerals available but it is a finite resource so this will lead to greater incentives to develop more ways to recycle lithium batteries as the raw material cost will no doubt rise as demand increases.

 FURTHER INFORMATION AND REVIEWS:

 For more information to help you understand hybrid inverter technology and select the appropriate inverter or battery for your installation, see our introduction to solar & hybrid inverters